Kong/google-marketplace-kong-app/README.md

    --selector=app.kubernetes.io/component=kong-ce-node,app.kubernetes.io/name=$NAME \
    -o go-template='{{(index .items 0).metadata.name}}')

-kubectl exec -it $KONG_NODE curl http://localhost:8001
+kubectl exec -it $KONG_NODE curl http://localhost:8001/
 ```

 Alternatively you can open up the admin port by patching the Service to a
-LoadBalancer type instead of a ClusterIP:
+`LoadBalancer` type instead of a `ClusterIP`:

 **WARNING**: Exposing the Admin API like this exposes it to everybody!
 So make
 sure to revert the change!